crawsome/colinburke.github.io/projects.md

 # My Projects

-Selections from my project portfolio
+Selections from my personal project portfolio

+## PDF Renamer
+* Do you have a pile of business PDFs that need to be renamed to something inside each PDF?
+Check out my [PDF Renamer](https://github.com/crawsome/pdf-renamer)

 ## Python RPG Mini
 * I created a [text-based RPG](https://github.com/crawsome/PyRPG_Mini) in Python.